Zzziwei/50.039-Deep-Learning-Small-Project/README.md

 # File Descriptions
 1. Run codes in Latest_File.ipynb for our proposed models.
 2. Dataset and Dataloader.ipynb only contains desciptions of the dataset.
+3. Report.pdf contains clear documentations on the choices that we have made for the proposed model.